Can Light Trigger a Motion Detector?

 1 30 can-light-trigger-a-motion-detector Desktop

 Even with the best security system on the market, glitches and problems can still occur.
 One of the most common issues is when a motion detector is triggered by something other than motion.
 Sometimes these sensors seem to alarm when there’s nothing there.
-This may cause them to turn on a light or other device — such as a camera — that they’re programmed to activate when they detect motion.
+This may cause them to turn on a light or other device—like a camera—that they’re programmed to activate when they detect motion.
 So, why does this happen?
-Is it “seeing” that’s really not there?
+Is it “seeing” something that’s not there?
 There are several explanations, and most of them are easily fixed.

-First, it’s important to consider that light may be triggering the detector.
-Since it senses patterns of light and shadow to determine whether there’s movement in the area it’s covering, it makes sense that those changing light patterns would be enough to set off the detector and the other devices its tied to.
-Other naturally occurring incidents that can set off your motion detectors are dappled patterns, such as sunlight through moving tree leaves, dust being caught in a sunbeam, or slow-moving light changes, such as the sun moving across the sky.
+First, it’s important to consider that light may be triggering the motion detector.
+Because motion detectors sense patterns of light and shadows to determine whether there’s movement in the area it’s covering, it makes sense that those same changing light patterns could be enough to set off the motion detector and the other devices it’s connected to.
+Other naturally occurring incidents that can set off your motion detectors are random patterns, such as sunlight through moving tree leaves, dust being caught in a sunbeam, or slow-moving light changes, such as the sun moving across the sky.
 While these instances usually aren’t enough to cause a motion detector to go off, you shouldn’t rule any of them out.

-Therefore, a motion detector’s is placement is critical, as it may end up being triggered by something that doesn’t really count as motion at all.
-This can lead to a lot of false alarms and cause a homeowner undue, avoidable stress.
+Therefore, a motion detector’s placement is critical, as it may end up being triggered by something that doesn’t count as motion at all.
+This can lead to many false alarms and cause a homeowner undue, avoidable stress.

 Motion Detectors See More Than Just Movement

 A motion detector sees movement, but it relies on what that movement is doing.
-Namely, changing light or shadow levels as they go by.
+Namely, the changing light or shadow levels as they pass or move in the sensor's range.
 Because the sensors rely on these movements, it’s possible that the way a tree is blowing in the wind and casting patterns on the carpet can be enough to set off a motion detector.
 This can be frustrating, but the solution is usually just to move the motion detector to another location where it’s not picking up on light or shadow patterns that cause false alarms.

 However, if you absolutely need a motion detector in that specific spot, then you may need to turn down its sensitivity.
 Additionally, you could get heavier blinds or curtains that would diminish the light pattern.
 It’s a simple fix that could easily reduce false alarms and give you peace of mind.